qbead/qbeadWebsite/content/book/colortheory.md

 ---

 ::: intro-box
 Human perception of light and color has many curious features rooted in biology and physics.
-However, there is a more immediate practical discipline, called Color Theory, that deals with the engineering questions of what are the minimum number of pigments (or colored lights) we can use to create any other color.
-We will briefly explore it here.
+However, there is a more immediate practical discipline, called Color Theory, that deals with the engineering questions of what are the base pigments (or colored lights) we need to vividly reproduce any other color.
+We will briefly explore this discipline here.
 :::

 ## Colors

-Whether you're walking through a lush forest or art museum, our world is full of colors.
-Colors make a painting beautiful and make our homes and schools much more fun.
+Whether you're walking through a lush forest or an art museum, our world is full of colors.
+Colors enhance a painting's beauty and make our homes and schools much more fun.
 Colors also have practical uses such as the colors on a stoplight or color-coding your class notes.
-Let's explore how colors are made, mixed, and emerge from light!
+Let's explore how colors are made, mixed, and how they emerge from white light!

 ![Many bright minds of our civilization have studied the science behind colors in the pursuit of art.<a class="imagecredit" href="https://www.pikrepo.com/flrza/assorted-paint-kit">image credit Pikrepo</a>](/images/bookpics/assorted_paint_kit.jpg "image credit to Pikrepo")